khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 Juwaybir is Ibn Saʿīd al-Azadī, and is _matrūk_ (abandoned) as al-Dāraquṭnī, al-Nasāʾī, and others have said, and Ibn al-Madīnī declared him to be very weak.

-Al-Ḍaḥḥāk is Ibn Muzāḥim al-Hilālī, and he did not meet Ibn ʿAbbās \mabpwthemtwo.
+Al-Ḍaḥḥāk is Ibn Muzāḥim al-Hilālī, and he did not meet Ibn ʿAbbās \mabpwthemtwo. \textcolor{MidnightBlue}{Al-Bayhaqī said, “There is a problem; although the text of this \emph{ḥadīth} is well-known---its various chains are weak; it is not established through this chain.”}

-Al-ʿIrāqī quoted the last part of the _ḥadīth_ in his _Takhrīj Iḥyā ʿUlūm al-Dīn_ (1/25) and then said, “Its _isnād_ is _ḍaʿīf_.”
+Al-ʿIrāqī quoted the last part of the _ḥadīth_ in his _Takhrīj Iḥyā ʿUlūm al-Dīn_ (1/25) \textcolor{RoyalPurple}{{\ding{110}} and then (al-ʿIrāqī) said, “Its \emph{isnād} is \emph{ḍaʿīf}.\kern 0.9pt”}

-Al-Suyūṭī quoted the _ḥadīth_ in its entirety at the beginning of his treatise _Jazīl al-Mawāhib fī Ikhtilāf al-Madhāhib_ from the narration of al-Bayhaqī in _al-Madkhal_, and al-Daylamī related it from this route, as occurs in _al-Mawḍūʿāt_ of ʿAli al-Qārī (p.\ 19).
-The _isnād_ is actually very weak due to what we have mentioned about Juwaybir, as al-Sakhāwī said in _al-Maqāṣid_.
+Al-Suyūṭī quoted the _ḥadīth_ in its entirety at the beginning of his treatise _Jazīl al-Mawāhib fī Ikhtilāf al-Madhāhib_ from the narration of al-Bayhaqī in _al-Madkhal_\textcolor{Maroon}{, and al-Daylamī related it from this route, as occurs in \emph{al-Mawḍūʿāt} of ʿAli al-Qārī (p.~19)}. \textcolor{RoyalPurple}{{\ding{110}}} The _isnād_ is actually very weak due to what we have mentioned about Juwaybir, as al-Sakhāwī said in _al-Maqāṣid_.
 In meaning, however, the _ḥadīth_ is fabricated, as is clear from what has preceded and what will follow.
 Once you know this, then the saying of al-Suyūṭī in his aforementioned treatise is very strange: “...and this _ḥadīth_ contains several points to note; among them his \pbuh informing of the disagreements between the _madhāhib_ in non-fundamental matters, and that is one of his miracles, since it is information about the Unseen; also, his being pleased with that and approving of it, since he described it as a mercy, and that the burdened person may choose whichever of them he wishes.”

 It could be said to him, “first establish the throne, and then sit.”
 What he has mentioned about the choice is false.
 It is not possible for the Muslim to cling to it and act upon its generality, since it leads to breaking away from the restrictions of the Sharīʿah, as is not hard to see.